Ntwali111/My-Resume./README.md

 # Ntwali Portfolio

-This is the portfolio of Cynthia Ntwali, a passionate Software Engineer dedicated to creating innovative solutions.
+This is my portfolio,I'm a passionate Software Engineer dedicated to creating innovative solutions.

 ## Features
 - About Me section